Who or What Is Satan, And Where Did Satan Come From ?

 What Have We Learned About Satan?

 #4.
-We’ve learned that Satan is “the prince of this world”, and “the god of this world”, and the very “SPIRIT OF DISOBEDIENCE”.
+We’ve learned that satan is “the prince of this world”, and “the god of this world”, and the very “spirit of disobedience to God.

 What We Have NOT Learned